urltumanorb/Decision-Trees/README.md

 # Decision-Trees
 ## What is the project?
-This is a lab that In you will implement a decision tree from scratch and apply it to the task of classifying whether a mushroom is edible or poisonous.
+This is a lab that you will implement a decision tree from scratch and apply it to the task of classifying whether a mushroom is edible or poisonous.
 You will learn knowledge and technologies related to decision tree from this lab.

 ## Concepts
 ### Decision-Tree